interlay/interlay.github.io/docs/guides/governance.md

  * Under `remark: Bytes` enter the message you want to write to the chain.
 Simply copy & paste the IPFS URL of the PDF file, e.g. [https://gateway.pinata.cloud/ipfs/QmPxBAPaweBtMDiGXAmf2eQPdnx75xsP7XsZQ1TqhxHGCs](https://gateway.pinata.cloud/ipfs/QmPxBAPaweBtMDiGXAmf2eQPdnx75xsP7XsZQ1TqhxHGCs)
  * Submit the preimage

+Sidenote: please add the following message at the top of your proposal text on Subsquare (see below):

+"*This referendum, if passed, will create the following on-chain remark: <copy+pase the IPFS URL here>*"

 ![Preimage Hash](../_assets/img/guide/system-remark.png)